cogini/logger_formatter_json/README.md

  }}
 ```

-Next, in in your application startup file, e.g. `lib/foo/application.ex`, add a
+Next, in in your application startup file, e.g., `lib/foo/application.ex`, add a
 call to reconfigure the logger:

 ```elixir